0xc1fa/wavy/packages/react-piano-roll/README.md

   - Velocity editor should only change the current note in drag mode even if it have move to the range of another note
 - make the velocity tag in velocity editor when hover also appear when dragging
 - Add mini map to show the whole piano roll and where you are now
+- very small note should be able to adapt to both trimming and extending

 ## TO-DOs